with Kat Martin

 doing nothing all day.
 And I am a terrible golfer!

-Regency England, Victorian England.
-I like Med-evils and westerns.
+contemporary, but also like Regency and Victorian England.
+I like

-writes too.
-What are the pros and cons to having a writer for your
+husband writes too.
+What are the pros and cons to having a writer

 Mostly good, I